siddheshrm/hospital-crm/README.md

 This project involved working on a legacy Hospital Management System built using Laravel and Blade templates.
 The codebase was unstructured, inconsistent, and lacked version control, formatting, and logical clarity.
 My goal was to bring **UI consistency**, **code readability**, and **functional clarity** to the project, all while reverse-engineering undocumented logic and restoring functionality in several places.

-> This is a **UI-centric refactor case study**.
-Although not responsible for the full backend logic, I actively traced and restored several broken or commented controller segments as needed.
+> While this is primarily a **UI-centric refactor case study**, the work extended beyond surface-level improvements.
+I actively navigated and reverse-engineered backend logic, restored broken controller segments, and made necessary backend changes to support UI consistency and data accuracy throughout the system.

 ---